analytic-engine/lovelace-footsteps/manuscript/programs.md

 Excercises
 ----------

-Create and run a program that perform the following calculations
+Create and run a program that perform the following calculation

 1. sum two numbers.
 2. square a number.